The Chatham Islands – where the sun first rises over New Zealand

 Excludes:

-Optional refreshments, other items not stated as included on the final itinerary.
+Other items not specifically stated as included on the final itinerary

 “The tour was great.
 Its fabulous learning the history and culture of this remote part of New Zealand.
 We also enjoyed the amazing local food and hospitality.”
 Shirley